Posted on

 Go back to the “still shiny” statement.
 The “shiny” is the aforementioned mold release agent and internal lubricants.
 Those were never removed from the playing surface of the records.
 And, in spite of ultrasonic cleaning and subsequent record vacuum cleaning, some of the compounds can still be bound to the groove surface.
 Various manufacturers use different “Secret Sauce” or “Proprietary Compounds” which they will not disclose.
 There are also different manufacturers of the vinyl pellets used in the manufacturing of records.
 So the amount or mix of the additives varies.
 And sometimes it is the skill and experience of the press operators that determine the amount and nature of any residue left on the record surface.

 Using a magnifier, or better yet a microscope, take a careful look at that dust ball.
-Our experience tells us the the the (relatively) long, thin fibers usually found within a dust ball accumulation are from the mold release agent component.
+Our experience tells us that the (relatively) long, thin fibers usually found within a dust ball accumulation are from the mold release agent component.
 The LAST Preservative has “crawled” under the residue, allowing it to be swept away by the passing stylus.

 If a ball of black tarry material is discovered, that is usually internal lubricants that have diffused to the surface due to the passage of the stylus.
 The stylus foot print is so small (relative to the tracking force) that the stylus sets up a “bow wave” or pressure wave in the vinyl.
 A byproduct of that is movement, or diffusion of internally unbound lubricant material to the surface.
 This is not commonly seen, but can happen.
 When it does occur, the transport process ends after a few plays.